Kenny2github/skule-bylaws/manuals/president-manual.md

 1. The President is overseen by the [Board of Directors](board-representative-manual.md).
 1. The President is an _ex officio_ member of:
    1. [Board of Directors](board-representative-manual.md)
-   1. Executive Committee, defined in [Bylaw 1 section 4.12.2](../bylaw-1.md), as chair
    1. Policy and Structures Committee (PSC), defined in [Bylaw 1 section 4.12.4](../bylaw-1.md)
-   1. Discipline Club Round Table (DCRT), as chair
    1. Skule™ Endowment Fund (SEF) Committee
-   1. Search and Review Committee, defined in [Bylaw 6](../bylaw-6.md), as chair
    1. Faculty Council Executive Committee
    1. Faculty Council (FC)
    1. Provostial Undergraduate Student Advisory Group (PUSAG)